The longest edge in discrete and continuous long-range percolation: Introduction

 In this work we study a problem jointly for both models from another perspective and elucidate yet unrevealed properties long-range percolation exhibits.
 Given the construction of the models it is an eligible and natural question of interest how long an edge can possibly be.
 A precise mathematical formulation of this problem is given in Section 2.
 The nature of this question falls within the scope of extreme value theory, which is mainly concerned with max-stable random elements occurring as limits of normalized maximums.

-Most of the works on long-range percolation assume that the probability of connecting two vertices has a polynomial decay in their distances, a little number of early works (see \cite{hara, meester}) includes exponentially decaying probabilities.
+Most of the works on long-range percolation assume that the probability of connecting two vertices has a polynomial decay in their distances.
+A little number of early works (see \cite{hara, meester}) includes exponentially decaying probabilities.
 In this paper we consider three classes of functions for the probability of an edge to be present, depending on the Euclidean distance between the corresponding vertices.
-The first class being the widely-studied class of functions with polynomial decay, the second class being the class of functions with exponential decay and finally a class of functions under which the lengths of the edges are bounded by some positive and finite constant (a finite right endpoint) and have a power law behavior at this constant, see Section 2 below.
+The first class is the widely-studied class of functions with polynomial decay.
+The second class is the class of functions with exponential decay.
+Finally, the third class is a class of functions under which the lengths of the edges are bounded by some positive and finite constant (a finite right endpoint) and have a power law behavior at this constant, see Section 2 below.

 The purpose of this paper is to determine the asymptotic behavior of the maximum length of edges with at least one endpoint within some finite observation window, as the volume of this window tends to infinity.
-More precisely, we discover that the aforementioned maximum, after normalizing by some appropriate centering and scaling constants, asymptotically behaves like an extreme value distribution.
-More particularly, depending on the choice of the probability functions mentioned above, we recover the Fr\'echet, Gumbel and Weibull distribution in the limit.
+We discover that the aforementioned maximum, after normalizing by some appropriate centering and scaling constants, asymptotically behaves like an extreme value distribution.
+More precisely, depending on the choice of the probability functions mentioned above, we recover the Fr\'echet, Gumbel and Weibull distribution in the limit.